Summit the mighty Snowdon on this sociable weekend in North Wales!

 After dinner we’ll run through plans for the Snowdon walk the next day, while gazing out of the windows at views of the mountains of North Wales.
 Then the evening is yours to enjoy the comfy sofas and prepare yourself for the adventures ahead!

-After filling yourselves up on breakfast and making packed lunches, it’s time to head out to Snowdon.
+Today is the day… it’s time to head out to Snowdon.
 The exact route we choose will depend on the weather forecast for the day, and our guide will consider this and let you know on Friday night – having this flexibility means we can get you the best side of the mountain considering where the weather is coming from!

 Late afternoon onwards